piglei/uwsgi-sloth/README.rst

 Install
 ^^^^^^^

-uwsgi-sloth is written by python, to install it, simply use pip:
+uwsgi-sloth is written in python, to install it, simply use pip:

 .. code-block:: bash